Imperial-Brew/PaperlessReporting/scripts/pipeline/README.md

 ## Examples

+The following example scripts demonstrate different aspects of the pipeline framework:

-See the `example.py` script for complete examples of using the pipeline framework.
+- **[example.py](example.py)**: Basic example of using the pipeline framework with sample data
+- **[parallel_example.py](parallel_example.py)**: Demonstrates parallel processing capabilities
+- **[run_real_data_pipeline.py](run_real_data_pipeline.py)**: Shows how to use the pipeline with real data from the API
+- **[run_account_contact_pipeline.py](run_account_contact_pipeline.py)**: Example of fetching and processing account and contact data

 ## Next Steps

-The current implementation is a proof of concept that demonstrates the core functionality of the pipeline framework.
-Here are some potential next steps for expanding the framework:
+The current implementation provides a robust foundation for data processing with the pipeline framework.
+Here are some potential next steps for further expanding the framework:

-1. **Data Acquisition Stages**: Implement stages for fetching data from the Paperless Parts API and other sources.

-2. **More Validators**: Add validators for other data types (orders, accounts, etc.).
+1. **More Validators**: Add validators for other data types (orders, users, etc.).

-3. **More Transformers**: Add transformers for other data types and formats.
+2. **More Transformers**: Add transformers for other data types and formats.

-4. **More Loaders**: Add loaders for other destinations (databases, S3, etc.).

-5. **Pipeline Visualization**: Add tools for visualizing pipeline execution and metrics.
+3. **Pipeline Visualization**: Add tools for visualizing pipeline execution and metrics.

-6. **Parallel Processing**: Add support for parallel processing of data.

-7. **Retry Mechanisms**: Add configurable retry mechanisms for failed stages.
+4. **Enhanced Retry Mechanisms**: Expand the configurable retry mechanisms for failed stages.

-8. **Dead Letter Queues**: Add support for storing failed records for later processing.
+5. **Dead Letter Queues**: Add support for storing failed records for later processing.

-9. **Workflow Engine Integration**: Integrate with a workflow engine like Apache Airflow for more complex pipelines.
+6. **Workflow Engine Integration**: Integrate with a workflow engine like Apache Airflow for more complex pipelines.

-10. **Data Lineage Tracking**: Add support for tracking the origin and transformations of data.
+7. **Data Lineage Tracking**: Add support for tracking the origin and transformations of data.

+8. **Real-time Processing**: Add support for processing data in real-time using streaming technologies.

+9. **Machine Learning Integration**: Add support for integrating machine learning models into the pipeline.

+10. **Distributed Processing**: Expand parallel processing capabilities to support distributed processing across multiple machines.